probmods/probmods2/exercises/02-generative-models.md

 display([foo(), foo(), foo()]);
 ~~~~

+How could you use `mem` to make the second program have the same distribution as the first?

 ## Exercise 3

 In the simple medical diagnosis example we imagined a generative process for the diseases and symptoms of a single patient.
-If we wanted to represent the diseases of many patients we might have tried to make each disease and symptom into a ''function'' from a person to whether they have that disease, like this:
+If we wanted to represent the diseases of many patients we might have tried to make each disease and symptom into a *function* from a person to whether they have that disease, like this:

 ~~~~
 var lungCancer = function(person) {return flip(.01)};